boltops-tools/lono/docs/_docs/tutorials/ec2/edit-lono.md

 title: "Tutorial EC2: Edit Template"
 ---

-The imported EC2 template contains an EC2 instance and security group.
-Let's say we wanted to sometimes associate an EIP address with the EC2 instance but not always.
-We can achieve this in several ways.
+The imported EC2 template we've been working with contains an EC2 instance and security group.
+Next, we're show you how you can use lono to managed your templates.

 ### Lono Phases Review